kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

-   Assumed to follow a Negative Binomial distribution (which can be regarded as Gamma-mixture of Poisson distributions), which is specified to parameters:
+   Assumed to follow a Negative Binomial distribution (which can be regarded as Gamma-mixture of Poisson distributions), which is specified by two parameters:

    *  *d<sub>m,t</sub>*
       = mean of the Negative Binomial